Radio Boulevard

 Grebe had every intention of reforming the company but he died, at age

 40, from complications following surgery.
 Without a doubt, the most often seen Grebe radio produced is the Synchrophase MU-1.
-After all, over 150,000 of them were built between mid-1924 and mid-1927.
-It is a good example to represent Grebe, a company that could stay competitive throughout the twenties when radios were being produced and sold in incredible quantities by hundreds and hundreds of manufacturers.
+A tremendous quantity of receivers were produced between mid-1924 and mid-1927.
+It's a good example to represent Grebe, a company that could stay competitive throughout the twenties when radios were being produced and sold in incredible quantities by hundreds and hundreds of different manufacturers.
 Great performance and great looks,...that's the Grebe Synchrophase. |

 References: